 preparing or signing documents and reports, within a reasonable and justifiable timeframe as per standard 6.3

 making clear the limits of the IMEs knowledge and not giving opinions beyond those limits when providing an opinion

 A gown or other covering must always be offered if a person is asked to undress and an IME should excuse themselves or move out of the person's line of sight while the person is undressing.

 Facilities and comfort

 IMEs must ensure they are at all times presented in a professional manner, and facilities and equipment used to conduct examinations are clean, safe and fit for purpose.

 At the commencement of the examination, IMEs must explain:

-- the specialty in which they practise and its relevance to the examination
+the specialty in which they practice and its relevance to the examination

 The person being examined must consent to the audio or video recording of examinations prior to the commencement of the examination.